daniel-molina/visualequation/README.md

 and continue the instructions in "Installing visualequation locally".

+### Installing pip locally (recommended for old distributions)

-Now, I will show a recipe to install locally pip because the version that comes in some distributions (like Ubuntu 14.04) does not work totally for the instructions I will give later.
+I will show a recipe to install locally pip because the version that comes in some distributions (like Ubuntu 14.04) does not work totally for the instructions I will give later.
 Said that, if you want further lecture, I just leave [this well-written link](http://matthew-brett.github.io/pydagogue/installing_on_debian.html).

-### Installing pip locally (recommended for old distributions)

 Download it